Logic & Critical Reasoning

 assignments, including a noninteractive page that lists weekly writing

-assignments/notifications for this course (“Assignments: E&A”).
+assignments/notifications for this course (“Assignments: E&M”).
 Since

 I prefer to devote class-time to the exposition and analysis of student and